-The status of the buyer or lessee of the goods does not change the rule that non-merchants of the goods are not strictly liable for product defects.
-In the present case the Lamborghini was leased by Mr. Fiore to SpeedVegas for commercial purposes.
-It was not the sale of a used automobile to a private individual for personal use.
-However, many of the cases previously cited involved the sale of machinery to commercial enterprises, and not individual, private, consumers, yet the same rule applied: casual sellers of goods by those not engaged in the business of supplying goods of the kind involved in the case are not subject to strict products liability treatment.
-Ex.
-13 - Siemen, 34 Ill.
+16 The status of the buyer or lessee of the goods does not change the rule that non-merchants in the 17 goods are not strictly liable for product defects.
+In the present case the Lamborghini was leased by Mr. 18 Fiore to SpeedVegas for commercial purposes.
+It was not the sale of a used automobile to a private 19 individual for personal use.
+However, many of the cases previously cited involved the sale of machinery to 20 commercial enterprises, and not individual, private, consumers, yet the same rule applied: casual sellers of 21 goods by those not engaged in the business of supplying goods of the kind involved in the case are not 22 subject to strict products liability treatment.
+Ex 13 - Siemen, 34 Ill.
 App.
-3d at 963 (sale of a multi-rip saw to a sawmill in an action brought by injured employee of buyer); Ex.
-15 - Lucas, 609 N.E.2d at 1202 (sale of a digger derrick, applying Indiana statute that limits strict products liability to those "engaged in the business of selling such a product" in an action brought by injured employee of buyer); Ex.
-16 - Griffin Industries, 975 S.W.2d at 102 (sale of a cleaning screw conveyor system to a rendering plant in an action brought by injured employee of buyer); Ex.
-17 - Fernandes, 400 Mass. at 731-32 (sale of a die press in an action brought by injured employee of buyer); Ex.
-20 - Brescia, 117 N.H. at 157 (sale of a truck crane brought by injured employee of buyer).
+3d at 963 (sale of a multi-rip saw 23 to a sawmill in an action brought by injured employee of buyer); Ex 15 - Lucas, 609 N.E.2d at 1202 (sale 24 of a digger derrick, applying Indiana statute that limits strict products liability to those "engaged in the 25 business of selling such a product" in an action brought by injured employee of buyer); Ex 16 - Griffin26 Industries, 975 S.W.2d at 102 (sale of a cleaning screw conveyor system to a rendering plant in an action 27 brought by injured employee of buyer); Ex 17 - Fernandes, 400 Mass. at 731-32 (sale of a die press in an 28 action brought by injured employee of buyer); Ex 20 - Brescia, 117 N.H. at 157 (lease of a truck crane

+1 brought by injured employee of buyer).

-Mr. Fiore was not a merchant in the sale of automobiles.
-He was the private owner of the Lamborghini which he enjoyed for his personal use until such time that he could no longer afford it.
+2 Mr. Fiore was not a merchant in the sale of automobiles.
+He was the private owner of the 3 Lamborghini which he enjoyed for his personal use until such time that he could no longer afford it.
 He then, for the first time in his life, agreed to lease out his car.
-The nature of the transaction (lease vs. sale) and the status of the buyer (private consumer vs. commercial) makes no difference and no jurisdiction in the United States has been found that treats such transactions differently.
-Without exception found, a one-time or occasional seller of a good or product causing injury due to a defect is not subject to strict products liability.
-Mr. Fiore is unquestionably the "occasional seller[], hardly qualifying as retailer[] or manufacturer[]....
+The nature of the transaction (lease vs. sale) 4 5 and the status of the buyer (private consumer vs. commercial) makes no difference and no jurisdiction in the United States has been found that treats such transactions differently.
+Without exception found, a one-6 7 time or occasional seller of a good or product causing injury due to a defect is not subject to strict products 8 liability.
+Mr. Fiore is unquestionably the "occasional seller[], hardly qualifying as retailer[] or 9 manufacturer[]....
 Strict liability theory does not apply to such sellers."
 Elley, 104 Nev. at 418.
-The plaintiffs' fourth cause of action for products liability cannot be applied to Mr. Fiore.
+The 10 plaintiffs' seventh cause of action for strict products liability cannot be applied to Mr. Fiore.